Ads in the Paper: Examining Merrill's Business Card Options

 I placed a Wedding Registry add in a special bridal issue that went to five different communities.
 Cost me $185--zippo to date.
 I've gotten more leads and orders at the local Home and Garden shows, craft fairs, county fair, etc.

-1. How can I place an ad in the paper for my Pampered Chef business?
+How can I design an effective business card for my direct sales business?

 Similar Pampered Chef Threads